pdziok/env-rewrite/README.md

 ## Example

-Running application or heroku and using add-ons causes adding Heroku Config Vars.
+Running application on heroku and using add-ons causes adding Heroku Config Vars.
 Those Vars become Environment Variables within running dyno.

 Heroku Vars are usually prefixed with add-on alias causing app to use